-where the infimum is taken over all possible statistical decompositions satisfying $\hat \rho = \sum_i p_i \ket{\psi_i}\!\bra{\psi_i}$.
-The stellar rank of a state can also be identified in the phase-space picture \cite{serafini_quantum_2017} where states are described by quasiprobability distributions, called the Wigner function of the respective state.
-The stellar function is related to the Husimi $Q$ function, a smoothed version of the Wigner function, since

-Consequently, the zeros of the Husimi $Q$ function are the zeros of the stellar function with doubled multiplicity.
-From this phase space perspective a result on the distinction between Gaussian and non-Gaussian states follows.
-Concretely, a state is Gaussian if and only if it is of stellar rank zero \cite{lutkenhaus1995nonclassical,chabaud_stellar_2020}.
-And indeed, we can recognize in Eq.~(\ref{eq:parame_rank_r_state}) with $r=0$ the most general parametrized form of a single-mode Gaussian pure quantum state \cite{Yuen_squeezed_1976} and we write $\ket{\psi_0} = \hat D(\alpha)\hat S(\chi)\ket{0} \equiv \ket{\alpha,\chi}$.

-We conclude this section recalling a result from the companion paper \cite{zeros}.
-There, we show that any quadrature wavefunction of a state can be extended to a holomorphic function on the whole complex plane, provided the state satisfies some energy bound.
-Then, the following theorem draws a connection between non-Gaussianity of this state and the zeros of its extended quadrature wavefunctions.
+We also quote a key result from \cite{zeros}, which shows that any quadrature wavefunction (i.e.\ the expansion coefficients over the eigenbasis $\{\ket{q}_{\hat q_\theta}\}_q$ of $\hat q_\theta$) can be extended to a holomorphic function on the whole complex plane, provided the state satisfies an energy bound:

 \begin{theo}[Hudson theorem for the wavefunction \cite{zeros}] For a pure state $\ket\psi$, assume there exists an $s>1$ such that $\ket\psi$ satisfies the energy bound $\langle s^{\hat n}\rangle_\psi<+\infty$.
 Then $\ket\psi$ is non-Gaussian if and only if all of its quadrature wavefunctions have a zero over $\mathbb C$. \end{theo}